hardillb/node-red-node-physical-web/README.md

 https://github.com/sandeepmistry/bleno#running-on-linux

-The node will publish the content of msg.payload as a Eddystone URL
+### Config

+The config window lets you set the inital URL, anouncement power and period for the Eddystone.

+Any messages received will update the advertised URL from the msg.payload